pycontribs/pyrax/docs/pyrax_doc.md

     # Using keychain with username set in config file
     pyrax.keyring_auth()

 Note that the `keyring_auth()` command allows you to specify a particular username.
-This is especially useful if you need to connect to multiple cloud accounts.
+This is especially useful if you need to connect to multiple cloud accounts in a particular environment.
 If you only have a single account, you can specify the username for your account in the config file (explained below), and pyrax will use that by default.

 Once you have authenticated, you now have access to Cloud Servers, Cloud Files, Cloud Block Storage, Cloud Databases, Cloud Load Balancers, Cloud DNS, and Cloud Networks using the following references: